 of the software does.
 Choose this option only if you are using your own WiFi network and your router has been configured to

 forward UDP ports 5198 and 5199 to your mobile device.
 Depending on your WiFi network configuration, you might be able to use

 this mode even without setting up port forwarding.

 - Relay: The Relay setting uses a special set of Relay servers to reach other nodes in the EchoLink system.

-This mode gives the best performance on a 3G or EDGE network connection because it uses UDP.
+This mode gives the best performance on a cellular network connection because it uses UDP.
 It's also convenient over WiFi because

 it requires no router configuration.
 However, please note the limitations of Relay in the FAQ item below.